 When the air conditioning broke down, the average temperature rose to 78 degrees.
 It didn't seem like much, but what happened to people working in that environment was amazing.
 At 75 degrees, people who were clothed start becoming more lethargic and sleepy.
 People in gym shorts and a workout shirt didn't much notice, but anyone wearing long pants and a long-sleeve shirt started to feel warm.

 At 78 degrees, people had to stop much more frequently, cold water consumption rose dramatically and we started using chilled towels during the workouts instead of just at the end.
-When we looked at the research, if temperature rose just two more degrees to 80, we could expect the effectiveness of the workouts to drop by as much as 40-50%!
+When we looked at the research, if the temperature rose just two more degrees to 80, we could expect the effectiveness of the workouts to drop by as much as 40-50%!

 Now here's the really odd part.
 Some of the people who weighed themselves after a session in the heat saw their weight drop by as much as 1 to 1.5 pounds.
 Yet they hadn't been able to lift as much or run as far.
 What was going on?
 Was the heat helping their bodies burn more fat?